What is foil blocking?Posted On March 9, 2020

 Foil blocking is a popular and effective print finishing technique used to add a distinctive touch to marketing materials including brochures, business cards and stationery.

 The foil blocking process involves applying metallic foil or pigment to paper while a heated metal piece stamps the design onto the print surface.
-Foil is typically gold or silver in colour and a high gloss finish, but we can apply foil in various colours and finishes including silk, matt, pearlescent and patterned.
+Foil is typically gold or silver in colour and has a high gloss finish, but we can apply foil in various colours and finishes including silk, matt, pearlescent and patterned.

 The history of foil blocking